DENTAL BRIDGES AT CORBIN DENTAL

 - Stabilizes healthy teeth: dental implants also support the natural structure of your smile and the position of remaining teeth.
 This will stabilize your bite, reduce the risk of shifting teeth and enable normal chewing ability.

-The dental bridge process will vary from patient to patient, depending on whether implants are being placed and the overall oral health of the patient at the beginning of treatment.
+The dental bridge process will vary from patient to patient.
+For example, if you are getting a dental implant-supported bridge and the overall oral health of the patient at the beginning of treatment.
 Dr. Bruce or Dr. Richard will begin with a thorough exam, digital diagnostics and a discussion of your needs and cosmetic goals before creating a treatment plan for you.

 If a dental bridge is to be secured by existing teeth we will likely place a dental crown to strengthen the teeth and provide support for the bridge.
 This will require the teeth to be prepared before a crown or the new bridge is placed.